-Vienna is a historical gem of Europe, spoiling it’s locals and tourists alike with an infinite amount of must-visit spots.
+2 days in Vienna, historical gem of Europe, will spoil you with an infinite amount of must-visit spots.
 Everyone can find his or her perfect piece of the Austrian capital no matter what kind of affinities or preferences you have.
 It’s rich culture, stunning historical and modern architecture, delightful food and incredible coffeehouses will satisfy all categories of people, from easy-going students to snobbish bankers.

 How many days needed in Vienna?

-If you are asking yourself for how long you should pIan your visit to Vienna, I would say you should stay for at least 2 days.
+If you are asking yourself for how long you should pIan your visit to Vienna, I would say you should spend at least 2 days in Vienna.
 If you have an opportunity to stay up to 5 days, that would be even better.
 Nevertheless the city is constantly growing creating a harmonious composition of ancient and modern times.
 And I would probably be the main competitor of Tolstoy’s “War and Peace” trilogy if I would try to mention all beautiful sights and places in Vienna.
 Anyway here is my list of the best places to visit in Vienna in 2 days, that I once called home for over three years.

 What to do in Vienna in 2 days: Day 1